 Hike up Stac Pollaidh

-The mountains of Wester Ross north of Ullapool offer trails for all levels.
+The mountains of Assynt north of Ullapool offer trails for all levels of experience.
 There are challenging climbs for experienced mountaineers, but also a few moderate hikes that you can easily incorporate into your North Coast 500 road trip.

 From the top, at 612 m you will be able to enjoy great views of the surrounding higher mountains, the coastline and the Summer Isles offshore.
 The true summit requires a fair bit of technical scrambling, but even without that this mountain makes for a great half-day hike on your way north from Ullapool.
 Get a detailed trail description here.